AtsushiSakai/PythonRobotics/users_comments.md

 ---

 Dear AtsushiSakai, <br>Thanks a lot for the wonderful collection of projects.It was really useful.
-I really appreciate your time in maintaing and building this repository.It will be really great if I get a chance to meet you in person sometime.I got really inspired looking at your work. <br>All the very best for all your future endeavors! <br> Thanks once again, <b>
+I really appreciate your time in maintaing and building this repository.It will be really great if I get a chance to meet you in person sometime.I got really inspired looking at your work. <br>All the very best for all your future endeavors! <br> Thanks once again, <br>

 ---Ezhil Bharathi